giry-dev/mangrove-docs/docs/strat-lib/README.md

 # What is the Strat Library? 📖

-The Mangrove strat library is a repository of Solidity code that will help you write a custom %%maker contracts|maker-contract%% able to manage offers on the Mangrove.
+The Mangrove strat library is a repository of Solidity code that will help you write a custom %%maker contracts|maker-contract%% able to post %%smart offers|smart-offer%% on Mangrove.

 The strat library provides several good starting points for writing your own custom maker contract for providing liquidity on Mangrove, but the library should be used responsibly.